Amanat (political party): 2013–2022: Political and economic reforms

-Following the announcement of the snap elections for Mazhilis, the 17th Nur Otan Extraordinary Congress took place on 29 January 2016 which Nazarbayev proclaimed it as a "historical moment", reflecting his 17-year chairmanship of the party where he claimed that it become a "basis for concrete achievements of our economy, state and society".
+Following the announcement of the 2016 legislative elections, the 17th Nur Otan Extraordinary Congress took place on 29 January 2016 which Nazarbayev proclaimed it as a "historical moment", reflecting his 17-year chairmanship of the party where he claimed that it become a "basis for concrete achievements of our economy, state and society".
 At the congress, a party list and the Kazakhstan-2021: Unity.
 Stability.
 Creation electoral programme were approved in which Nazarbayev outlined its key areas of anti-crisis stabilization; structural modernization of the economy; new standards of quality of life for Kazakh citizens; constitutional patriotism; regional stability, integration and security.
 In the aftermath of 2016 legislative elections, the Nur Otan won an extra seat and 82.2% of the vote, a margin slightly more than compared to 2012 from which Nazarbayev called it "a great accomplishment of our democracy."
 Nazarbayev's daughter, Dariga, became an MP from the party list which fueled speculations in regard to potential political succession.

 On 3 November 2017, an expanded meeting of the Political Council was held from where Nazarbayev noted the Nur Otan's role in the constitutional reforms, insisting that the party should "become not just a tribune for explaining the meaning of the reform, but also be its active guide at all levels".
 During the meeting, the party discussed its results from activities for the first 10 months of 2017 and made changes to its composition in the Bureau of the Political Council.
-National Security Committee chairman Karim Massimov was removed from the council membership, which according to the Nur Otan secretary Qanybek Jūmaşev, was due to the party's charter where it forbids persons to work in the law enforcement system and having a membership in the party simultaneously.
+National Security Committee chairman Karim Massimov was removed from the council membership, which according to the Nur Otan secretary Qanybek Jūmaşev, was due to the party's charter where it forbids persons to work in the law enforcement system and have membership to the party simultaneously.
 Massimov was replaced by Presidential Administration head Adilbek Zhaksybekov who was supported unanimously.

-Tokayev era (January–April 2022)

-Political and economic reforms

-On 23 November 2021, the spokesperson of Kazakhstan’s first President Nursultan Nazarbayev, Aidos Ukibai, announced that the former President will hand over the powers of the Nur Otan party chair to current President Kassym-Jomart Tokayev.

-On 28 January 2022, after the events of the political unrest that happened on 2nd January, Tokayev has dismissed Nazarbayev from the Chairman of Nur Otan role, taking over the control by himself.

-On 1 March 2022, during an extraordinary meeting of Nur Otan, a motion to change the party's name to its new title, "Amanat," was raised.
-This motion received support and was approved by the president and chairman of the party, Kassym-Jomart Tokayev, stating that "[the] Party's rebranding is not just about renaming it and changing a signboard, we must also reform the work of the whole party."

-Qoşanov era (2022–present)

-Political and economic reforms

-Tokayev left the party on 26 April 2022.
-On the same day, Erlan Qoşanov was elected as the new chairman.